Flummie2000/blckbeats/README.md

 # blckbeats
-A datapack to manage and control sounds.
+A datapack to manage and control sounds in minecraft.